 L – Leaders

 Is the company a leader in its marketplace?
 This is another key business question about competitive advantage.

-A company that is a leader in its industry must have some key competitive advantages, either in product, service quality or pricing.
-However, finding these companies by sifting through every firm’s product listing and doing competitive market analysis is impossible.
+A company that is a leader in its industry must have some key competitive advantages, either in the product, service quality, or pricing.
+However, finding these companies by sifting through every firm’s product listing and doing the competitive market analysis is impossible.
 So, O’Neill kindly suggests looking for companies with stock price strength higher than their competitors, higher even than 80% of the stock market.

 I – Institutional Ownership.

 Does the stock have a solid level of institutional ownership?
 More than 70% of all stocks are owned by institutions, mostly on behalf of their investors.
-If you have a pension or own ETF’s, you will not actually own the stocks, you own part of the company that hold those stocks for you.
+If you have a pension or own ETF’s, you will not actually own the stocks; you own part of the company that holds those stocks for you.

 The point here is that you would want to see at least 30% institutional ownership so that you know that the company is at least on the radar for institutional buyers.

-As investment companies have the most buying power, they are in the position to make the biggest impact on stock prices.
-If the company is not interesting to the investment firms then the chances of the stock price moving significantly higher or negligible.
+As investment companies have the most buying power, they can make the biggest impact on stock prices; if the company is not interesting to the investment firms, then the chances of the stock price moving significantly higher or negligible.

 M – Market Direction.

 Understanding the overall market direction is important to be able to time your purchase of the stock effectively.